Official Plan Review

 • can yall get rid of the parking minimum and let businesses decide how much parking they need?
 Continuing to have it discourages businesses to locate in the city because they have to build so much parking.
 Also not allowing some form of residential development and not letting people choose to live near rapid transit makes the city's infra underused, Re: the Transitway, the fact that residential cannot be built in the airport corporate centre makes commutes longer rather it be on transit or car.
 The same thing can and will be said about Hurontario between mathenson and the 407 where again, residential cannot be built on rapid transit.
 The lack of mixed use zoning and development in the city will continue to prevent our city from its full potential and have a fighting chance to move from suburban development.

-Petrovna asked over 4 years ago
+Petrovna asked about 5 years ago

 City of Mississauga Council recently endorsed the Parking Master Plan and Implementation Strategy.
 One of its recommendations is to develop an updated approach to off-street parking regulations that considers the City’s urban structure, transit investments, development trends, proximity to multi-modal transportation, and best practices.
 Staff is planning to initiate a comprehensive review of the parking regulations in the Zoning Bylaw in the near future.
 The review will strive to align with the City’s intensification, affordable housing and urban design policies while supporting a balanced transportation system.